Quick Summary

 10 | NH 19 | Delhi – Amritsar | 1,435 | Delhi-Amritsar Highway | Connects Delhi to the holy city of Amritsar |

 Ever dreamt of a road trip that traverses an entire country?
 Well, in India, that dream can become a reality!
-As of 2023, the title of longest national highway in India 2023 (and the longest road in India) belongs to the mighty NH 44, also known historically as NH 7.
+As of 2024, the title of longest national highway in India 2024 (and the longest road in India) belongs to the mighty NH 44, also known historically as NH 7.
 This incredible highway stretches an impressive 3,745 kilometers (2,327 miles), making it a true champion in terms of distance.

-NH 44 Route, nicknamed the “Grand Trunk Road,” which is the longest road in India cuts like a ribbon across the heart of India.
+The NH 44 Route, nicknamed the “Grand Trunk Road,” is the longest road in India and cuts like a ribbon across the heart of India.
 Imagine starting your journey amidst the majestic Himalayas of Jammu and Kashmir, with snow-capped peaks as your companions.
 As you travel southward, the landscape transforms, revealing vibrant cities, rolling plains, and finally, the sun-drenched beaches of Kanyakumari, the southernmost tip of mainland India.

 Here’s what makes NH 44 Route so special: